 Apollo 45 - An original illustration by Thomas Dausell

-His artistic work driven by change and transformation.
-He creates space which is constantly moving.
-He captures the relation between construction and demolition in a repeatedly interaction.
+Dausell's work is driven by change and transformation.
+He creates a space which is constantly moving.
+He captures the relation between construction and demolition in repeatedly interaction.
 He works spontaneously, catches the unforeseen in a process which is constantly changing.
 Space are being created and at the same moment destroyed.
 Recognizable elements are put together in an abstract landscape, in a way so that you sense that they are broken – but not unrecognizable.

 The works enter a subtle, sophisticated way, where they still has a function.
 In his pictures you experience an alternate between expanse and room, which in a picture-technically way can guide or deflect the spectator: If you search for the illusion in the well-known you will constantly be reminded, that it is just an abstract painting.
 In his work Thomas Dausell makes contrasts meet in an aesthetically process: Simplicity opposite chaos, darkness opposite light, destruction opposite beauty.